 J.C.
 Todd's poem "Doubling Back" appeared in the Ekphrastic Review in January.
 Her poem "Who's Missing" was published in Valparaiso Poetry Review and will be reprinted in the anthology More Challenges for the Delusional, edited by Ona Gritz and Daniel Simpson (Diode Editions, 2018).
 This anthology is a craft book based on prompts and exercises for generating writing developed by Peter Murphy in his role as a writing teacher.
 It includes work by well-known authors such as Kim Addonizio, Tony Hoagland, Dorianne Laux, Mimi Schwartz, and Pulitzer Prize winner Stephen Dunn.

 Kathleen Spivack will be offering a poetry writing workshop in Paris this June through WICE Creative Writing Program.
-To sign up, visit their website, or email program director Dmitri Keramitas at firstname.lastname@example.org or email@example.com.
+To sign up, visit their website, or email program director Dmitri Keramitas at email@example.com or firstname.lastname@example.org.
 An award-winning poet and fiction writer, Kathleen's published works include the novel Unspeakable Things (Knopf, 2016) and the literary history/memoir With Robert Lowell and His Circle (Northeastern University Press, 2012).
-Visit her website for more information.
+Visit her Facebook page for more information.

 Rick Lupert's poetry collection 17 Holy Syllables: A Haiku for Every Aliyah of Every Torah Portion can be downloaded from his Poetry Super Highway website for $5, or free with purchase of his collection God Wrestler: A Poem for Every Torah Portion.